danhas14/Fabric_AzureOpenAI_Example/README.md

 https://learn.microsoft.com/en-us/fabric/data-science/ai-services/ai-services-overview

 This tutorial will walk you through implementing a simple use-case leveraging the Fabric native Azure OpenAI endpoint.
-Note that you will need a workspace in a Power BI Premium capacity or a Fabric F-SKU in order to use the built-in Azure AI services.
+Note that you will need a workspace in a Power BI Premium capacity or a Fabric F-SKU (F64 and above) in order to use the built-in Azure AI services.

 To start, open up Microsoft Fabric and create a new Lakehouse by selecting 'Create' in the top left hand corner and then selecting 'Lakehouse' as shown in the image